 On the Cowlitz Divide, just off the Wonderland Trail, about 1/4 mile north of the WT/Cowlitz Divide trail junction.
-Lightning start on 7/28, approx. 40' X 20'.
-Suppression actions taken July 29 and 30, fire is in patrol status.
-Update 8/9: No smoke seen from this fire since last suppression efforts, but not yet declared out.
+Lightning start on July 28, 2018, approx. 40' X 20'.
+Suppression actions taken July 29 and 30, fire in patrol status for several weeks before being declared out on August 20, 2018.

 Thirteen fires were ignited by lightning on August 10th and 11th, 2017, in the vicinity of the William O. Douglas and Norse Peak Wilderness Areas on the Naches Ranger District of the Okanogan-Wenatchee National Forest.
 The fires burned in steep rocky terrain, with difficult access.
 Two of the fires reached significant size: the Norse Peak Fire (north of State Route 410 (SR410) near Union Creek) and the American Fire (between SR410 and Bumping Lake).

 Norse Peak Fire Incident Information